 Hepatitis C

 Hepatitis C is a liver disease that comes from an infection of the hepatitis C virus.
+It is spread through contact with blood from an infected person.
 Some people who get infected are able to get rid of the infection by themselves; but most people will develop a long-term infection.
 Over time, chronic hepatitis C can cause serious health problems.
 In fact, hepatitis C is the leading cause of liver cancer and the leading cause of liver transplants.
 Treatments are available now that can cure hepatitis C.

 Who Should Get Screened (tested) for Hepatitis C?